On Nontrivial Winning and Losing Parameters of Schmidt Games: Abstract

 \section{Abstract}

-In this paper we completely describe the winning and losing conditions different from the only ``trivial'' conditions known before.
-In other words, we solve the open question of finding a complete nontrivial Schmidt diagram.
-In addition, we give the new bounds for two family of sets: one related to frequencies of digits in base-$2$ expansions, and one connected to the set of the badly approximable numbers.
+In this paper we study the classical Schmidt game on two families of sets: one related to frequencies of digits in base-$2$ expansions, and one connected to the set of the badly approximable numbers.
+Namely, we describe some nontrivial winning and losing parameters $(\alpha, \beta)$ for these sets.